Baqueira Beret Property: What €1 Million Buys in Spain’s Premier Ski Resort

 International discovery — as more non-Spanish buyers discover Baqueira Beret and publish their findings, demand from outside Spain will accelerate.
 Early buyers capture the arbitrage.
 Late buyers pay the re-rated price.

-For buyers with a three to seven year horizon, the combination of entry price, rental yield and capital appreciation potential makes Baqueira Beret one of the most compelling property investment cases in the European Alps today.
+For buyers with a three to seven year horizon, the combination of entry price, rental yield and capital appreciation potential makes Baqueira Beret property one of the most compelling property investment cases in the European Alps today.

 How to Buy